S-furi/klsp-isolated-docs-loadtest/README.md

 # Kotlin LSP `--isolated-documents` mode load test

-> Note: currently only RESTful APIs tests have been conducted due to a necessary performance improvement in WS tests.

 This load tests relies on the [Kotlin compiler server](https://github.com/JetBrains/kotlin-compiler-server) and the [Kotlin-lsp](https://github.com/Kotlin/kotlin-lsp) in `--isolated-documents`